School Cancellation Info

 How will District transportation be impacted?

 All bus stops will be serviced when the District’s schools are in session, even during inclement weather.
 Buses may run late for various reasons, including traffic and road conditions.
 Parents should ensure their child is wearing suitable clothing for the day’s weather if they must wait at the bus stop for a longer time.
-Parents should also have a contingency plan in case a bus runs extraordinarily late or breaks down before reaching the bus stop.
+Parents should also have a contingency plan if a bus runs extraordinarily late or breaks down before reaching the bus stop.
 Make your child aware of what they should do or whom to call if the bus does not arrive.
 Identify a neighbor, friend, or reliable “student buddy” that can help in an emergency.

 Will schools automatically close when the temperature is below zero?